KSDunne/twenty_one/README.md

 - An intuitive game interface
 - An ability to personalise the game by adding a name
-- The abilty to navigate around the game with a main menu
+- The ability to navigate around the game with a main menu
 - An ability to read the rules of the game
-- The ability to restart the game seemlessly in the terminal, after you have finished playing a game
+- The ability to restart the game seamlessly in the terminal, after you have finished playing a game
 - The ability to see a leaderboard with the stored number of wins, if the user chooses to see it from a main menu

 ## User stories